dprog-philippe-docourt/django-qr-code/README.md

 ```bash
 python manage.py test
 ```
+This will run the test suite with the locally installed version of Python and Django.

 If you have [Docker Compose](https://docs.docker.com/compose/) installed, you can simply run the following from a terminal (this will save you the burden of setting up a proper python environment):
 ```bash
 ./run-tests.sh
 ```
+This will run the test suite with all supported versions of Python and Django.
 The test results are stored within `tests_result.txt`.